samweeks92/react-demo-stateless-frontend/README.md

 # react-demo-stateless-frontend
-This is a simple react app used for various demo purposes.
+This is a simple react app used for various demo purposes..